 I see two opinions.

-One: Author of the open source project is God and should be treated accordingly.
+One: The author of the open-source project is God and should be treated accordingly.
 People should be very thankful and very polite.
 If they want something, they should try as hard as possible.
 Dive into the code and provide at least tests of the new feature or found bug.
 Even better, create pull/merge request!

 Or: User is God.
-The author should be very glad someone even uses his project and do his best to quickly fix the bug or add the wanted new feature.
+The author should be happy that someone even uses his project and do his best to fix the bug or add the wanted new feature quickly.

 Well, welcome to open source.
 No one is God.

-You can do open source if you have free time.
-Either at home or at work.
-At work, it’s more about open source community, your employer needs to like to contribute to upstream.
+You can do an open-source if you have free time.
+Either at home or work.
+At work, it’s more about open source community; your employer needs to like to contribute to upstream.

 I will say it differently: open source is free.
 It’s free because we do it in our spare free time.

 That’s why there is no responsibility in open source.
 The user can come and ask for a new feature without anything else.
-The author cannot be angry about missing details, tests or more time involved.
-The same is valid for the user; the user cannot be angry when an author takes a time or is not doing that at all.
+The author cannot be angry about missing details, tests, or more time involved.
+The same is valid for the user; the user cannot be angry when an author takes time or is not doing it at all.

 No one has a responsibility to do anything for you.

 This is open-source.